 In regards to the process, it couldn’t be simpler.
 All you need to do is mix all the ingredients in a bowl and adjust the seasonings to your personal preference.
 Feel free to experiment.

 If you don’t wish to use maple syrup, you can easily substitute it with agave syrup or blended dates.
 Placed in an airtight container, this vegan ketchup should last two weeks in a fridge, or it can be frozen for up to six months.
-Bon Appetit!affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Bon Appetit!underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?